ToufouMaster/ItemLibSDK/README.md

 ## To safely use this library, please load and register all your sprite and items in OnGameTick() instead of Initialize().

-(you want to initialize them only once)
+You wan to:
+-  import the cwsdk before inmporting itemlib.h
+-  initialize items and sprite only once

 ### This library does not have a real documentation, but here are the functions you're gonna need to remember
 - void InitializeCILib()